Let me hazard three guesses:

 “We tear down every proud idea that raises itself against the knowledge of God.
 We also capture every thought and make it give up and obey Christ” 2 Corinthians 10:5 ERV

 You may have picked up bad experiences as a child, but now that you are grown, understand that you are different.
 And that is on purpose!
 Focus on who you are inside.
 You should practice how to identify the pure part of yourself by looking inside you, and at the qualities that are profoundly good.
 They don’t come from things other than who you truly are in God.
-What is being accomplished in your life daily, should enable you validate yourself that “I am who God says I am”.
+What is being accomplished in your life daily, should enable you to validate yourself that “I am who God says I am”.

 - External Approach: Spend your precious time with supportive and positive people; people of faith who affirm God in your life.
 A negative attitude can be contagious.